KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 Copy the `combinedsig` value to a secure location.

-If the values of `combinedsig` produced by both the nodes is the same, then you have followed the example without any errors to this point.
+If the values of `combinedsig` produced by both nodes is the same, then you have followed the example without any errors to this point.
 Visually verify that this `combinedsig` value matches with the `combinedsig` value returned on Node 1.

 #### Step 10: verify